nozzlegear/ShopifySharp/readme.md

 Currently, the only other .NET library for Shopify is [Shopify.net](https://github.com/cmcdonaldca/shopify.net), which hasn't been updated in over 3 years and requires that you know the exact URL paths of the Shopify API, along with creating your own entity classes for each resource.
 That's why I'm building ShopifySharp — .NET developers need a fully-featured library for interacting with Shopify and building Shopify apps.

 With that said, this library is brand new.
-It currently only supports the **Customers** resource and the **Shop** resource, but more functionality will be added each week until it reachs full parity with Shopify's REST API.
+It currently only supports **OAuth authentication**, the **Customers** resource and the **Shop** resource.
+More functionality will be added each week until it reachs full parity with Shopify's REST API.

 ![imgur](http://i.imgur.com/WJKJI9D.png)